khoodehui/tp/docs/UserGuide.md

    * `list` : List all projects or tasks based on the current view mode.

-   * `sort type/deadline order/asc` : Sort the list of projects/tasks by deadline in ascending order.
+   * `sort type/deadline order/asc` : Sort the list of items by deadline in ascending order.

    * `start 1` : Start the timer of project/task at index 1.